AnimusAILabs/animus-client/examples/auth-server/README.md

 2. Provides a `/token` endpoint for the SDK.
 3. Generates a JWT using `JwtGenerator.js` based on Kong-style configuration.
 4. Returns the `accessToken` and `expiresIn` time.

+This server *only* provides tokens; it does not proxy API calls.

 ## Setup